-Health care providers often need to know how well your lungs are functioning in transferring oxygen to your blood.
+Healthcare providers often need to know how well your lungs are functioning in transferring oxygen to your blood.
 Cells, tissues and organs need oxygen to function, and lack of it can cause a host of complications throughout your body.
-While testing arterial blood can give an accurate reading of blood oxygenation, pulse oximetry provides a less invasive, painless way to measure oxygen levels.
+While testing arterial blood gives an accurate reading of blood oxygenation, pulse oximetry provides a less invasive, painless way to measure oxygen levels.

 How Pulse Oximetry Works

-In a healthy person, oxygen saturation levels in arterial blood fall between 95 and 100 percent, according to the World Health Organization.
-A reading below 95 percent in a healthy person with normal lung function indicates low oxygen levels in the blood, a condition medically termed hypoxemia and requires medical investigation.
+In a healthy person, oxygen saturation levels in arterial blood fall between 95 and 100 percent, according to the World Health Organization (WHO).
+A reading below 95 percent in a healthy person with normal lung function indicates low oxygen levels in the blood, a condition medically termed hypoxemia that requires medical investigation.

 Causes of Abnormal Levels